 Books + Other readings Referred

-- Research through Open Internet – NewsPortals, Economic development report papers and conferences.
+• Research is done through Open Internet, news portals, economic development report papers and conferences.

-- AILabPage (group of self-taught engineers) members hands-on lab work.
+• AILabPage (group of self-taught engineers) members do hands-on lab work.

 Do you have any questions about Machine Learning, Data Science or Data Analytics?
 Leave a comment or ask your question via email.
-Will try my best to answer it.
+I will try my best to answer it.

 Points to Note:

-A classifier instrument utilises some training data to understand how given input variables relate to the class for example spam email or not a spam email.
-All credits if any remains on the original contributor only.
+A classifier instrument uses some training data to understand how given input variables relate to the class for example, spam email or not.
+All credits, if any, remain on the original contributor only.

 Read about Author at : About Me